mamuso/party-poopers/README.md

 ## Resources

-I found a bunch of interesting links while I was trying to do it.
-Let me compile them all here:
+I found a bunch of interesting links while I was trying to do it:

 - [A great compilation of interesting articles](http://www.boardgamedesignlab.com/design-theory/)